-All incoming students will be photographed for their Johnson College Student ID Card during Orientation.
+All incoming students will be photographed for their Johnson College Student ID Card during either D2L Training or Orientation.
 Student ID Cards are good for the entire time of your enrollment at Johnson College.

-Should a student lose, misplace or destroy a Johnson College Student ID Card, you must contact Network and Systems Administration Office in Woolworth Hall to request a new card.
+Should a student lose, misplace or destroy a Johnson College Student ID Card, you must contact Network and Systems Administration Office at helpdesk@johnson.edu to request a new card.
 Please note that there will be a \$10 card replacement fee.